iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow Min Cut, Ford Fulkerson.md

 ---
 ### **Ford Fulkerson Algorithm**

 The Ford Fulkerson algorithm is also refers to as the generic augmenting path algorithm.
+This algorithm find augmenting flows on the residual graph, which represents the changes in the feasible flow for the original graph.
+Each time, it promises to increases the total amount of flow going from $i$ to $t$, keeping the feasibility of the existing feasible flow after augmenting and modifying it.

+**Algrithm**:

 We describes it in Pseudo code as:

 ```SQL
 WHILE DiPath P(s, t) IN G(x):